x-tools/xtools/docs/development.rst

 Style Guideline
 ---------------
-- We use spaces to indent code.
-4 spaces per "tab"
+- We use 4 spaces to indent code.
 - Opening and closing curly braces must be on their own lines.
 - Variable names are camelCase.
-Constants are ALL CAPS.
+Constants are ALL_CAPS_AND_UNDERSCORES.
 Function names are camelCase.
+- Functions and routes must begin with the tool name.

 Running Development server
 --------------------------